gitbutlerapp/gitbutler/DEVELOPMENT.md

 You'll have to re-run this occasionally when our deps change.

+> [!NOTE]
+> We use [turborepo](https://turbo.build/repo) as our monorepo tooling and by default Vercel collects some [basic telemetry](https://turbo.build/repo/docs/telemetry).
+If you'd like to disable this, please run `pnpm exec turbo telemetry disable` once in the project's root directory after installing dependencies.

 ### Run the app

 First, run cargo build such that supplementary bins such as `gitbutler-git-askpass` and `gitbutler-git-setsid` are created: